Atmosphere/atmosphere/README.md

 If you are interested, subscribe to our [mailing list](http://groups.google.com/group/atmosphere-framework) for more info!
 We are on irc.freenode.net under #atmosphere-comet

 (**) The list include Jersey, GWT, Wicket, Vaadin, JSF, Scalatra, Play!, Grails and more.
-All JVM based languages are supported, an massive scalability in natively build in and supported by JGroups, Hazelcast, ActiveMQ, Redis and XMPP based server.
+All JVM based languages are supported.
+Massive scalability in natively build in and supported by JGroups, Hazelcast, ActiveMQ, Redis and XMPP based server.

 #### Browse sample's code